Ask the clerk at the court house about the forms. Find contact info for each county’s clerk on the chart on this page.

-- “Judicial Bypass Petition” – This paper is a request of the judge.
+- “Petition for judicial waiver of parental consent to or notice of and consent to termination of pregnancy” – This paper is a request of the judge.
 You can choose to write your own petition and bring it with you, or you can fill out this form.
 Your petition should include:

-- Your pseudonym or initials (whichever you choose to use on your Sworn Statement of True Name and Pseudonym)
+- Your pseudonym or initials (whichever you chose to use on your Sworn Statement of True Name and Pseudonym)

 - Your age